marcglasberg/i18n_extension/README.md

-**Note**: When using .po files, make sure not to include the country code, because the locales are generated from the filenames which don't contain the country code and if you'd include the country codes, you'll get errors like this: `There are no translations in 'en_us' for "Hello there"`.
+**Note**: When using .po files, make sure not to include the country code, because the locales are generated from the filenames which don't contain the country code and if you'd include the country codes, you'll get errors like this: `There are no translations in 'en_us' for 'Hello there'`.

 **Note:** If you need to import any other custom format, remember importing is easy to do because the Translation constructors use maps as input.
 If you can generate a map from your file format, you